There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 To pick a training plan you need to pick a goal finish time.
 The Boston Marathon has a six-hour cut off.
 So you should pick a plan that will set you up to meet this time at the least.

 If you have run a race in the past month you can use The McMillan Running Calculator to calculate your estimated finish time.
-This calculator is fairly accurate.
+This calculator is fairly accurate but there are no guarantees.

 As a first time marathoner I would use the finish time provided as my goal.